All of our content is written by humans, not robots. Learn More

 The idea is that the one who released the information isn’t causing direct harm to the victim.
 Their actions, however, could incite others to act on the leaked information, which could lead to identity theft, cyber or physical stalking, harassment, and death threats.
 In some cases, doxxing becomes so severe that it leads to mental trauma, suicide, or even murder.

-Doxxing in Real Life: Between the 1990s and early 2000s, an anti-abortion activist collected personal information of doctors throughout the United States who perform abortions.
+Doxxing in Real Life: Between the 1990s and early 2000s, an anti-abortion activist collected personal information about doctors throughout the United States who perform abortions.
 He then posted the information on a website that came to be known as the Nuremberg Files.
 Since then, eight of the listed abortion providers have been murdered.1

 Who Doxxes and Who Gets Doxxed?